 I’ve been thinking a lot about you since we texted last night.
 Your current situation sounds difficult, and your comment about feeling intimidated struck me.
-I have a book called Women of Courage.
+I have a book called Women of Courage by Katherine Martin.
 It’s filled with inspiring stories that have helped me—they’ve helped me have more courage.
 You can borrow it if you like.

 This morning I was looking for something in my gmail and stumbled on this one-page assignment I wrote three years ago for Communication Theory.
 I thought you might like to read it.

 Thank you for sharing your feelings.
 I don’t always know how best to help you, but I will always be here for you if you need me . . .
 I believe in you!

 With love, Laura Beth

 COM 450 – Communication Theory